chickenwaddle77/campusclubs/README.md

 # Getting Started #

-Make sure to get the API key. \
+Make sure to get the API key if contributing. \
 \
 To download packages, run `npm install` \
 To start server, run `node index.js`